Lower School Curriculum By Grade

 -Rudolf Steiner

 The Norse Legends, the Kalevala, and the Beowulf story are used to introduce the Fourth Graders to heroes, tricksters, gods and goddesses with human foibles, war, and adversarial relationships of all kinds.
-California history is taught and includes field trips to local sights including Fort Ross, the Malakoff Diggings, and the Sonoma Mission.
+Local and California geography is taught and includes field trips to local sights.
 The children are asked to map their own family home, map their way to school, and map their classroom, the school grounds, the county, and then the state, itself.

 ARITHMETIC: Work on the four operations is continued and expanded.
-Long division by single- and double-digit numbers and multiplication by two and three digits is introduced, and the times tables are intensely worked with and expected to be nearly be mastered.
+Long division by single- and double-digit numbers and multiplication by two and three digits is introduced, and the times tables are intensely worked with and expected to be nearly mastered.
 Averages, estimating, and ratios are introduced and measurement is continued.
-The main work with numbers is done with fractions in all its aspects.
+Working with fractions in all four operations is now introduced.

 FORM DRAWING: The main work of the year comes out of drawing Celtic designs, which adds the more difficult aspect of weaving the lines wherever they cross.